taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 ...
 ~~~~~~~~

 That's it.
 In `mapStateToProps()` only a substate is returned.
 In `mapDispatchToProps()` only a higher order function that encapsulates the dispatching of an action is returned.
 The child components are unaware of any state or actions.
 They are only receiving props.
-The final application of this approach can be found in a [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/2.0.0)..
+The final application of this approach can be found in a [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/2.0.0).
 I would advice you to compare it again with the naive version that wires React and Redux together.
 It is not that different from it.

 ### Hands On: Connecting State Everywhere

 There is one last clue to understand the basics of wiring React and Redux together.
-In the previous example you only used one connected component that is located at the root of your component tree.
+In the previous example, you have only used one connected component that is located at the root of your component tree.
 But you can use connected components everywhere.

 Only your `TodoApp` component has access to the state and enables you to alter the state.
 Instead of using your root component to connect to it to the store, you can add connected components in between.
 For instance, the `onToggleTodo()` function has to pass several component until it reaches its destination in the `TodoItem` component.
 Why not connecting the `TodoItem` component to make the functionality right next to it available rather than passing it down multiple components?
 The same applies for the `TodoList` component.
 It could be connected to retrieve the list of todos instead of getting it from the `TodoApp` component.

-In the Todo application you could keep both `mapStateToProps()` and `mapDispatchToProps()`, but you would use them somewhere else.
-While the `TodoApp` component doesn't need them anymore, they would be used in a `ConnectedTodoItem` and `ConnectedTodoList` component.
+In the Todo application, you could keep both `mapStateToProps()` and `mapDispatchToProps()`, but you would use them somewhere else.
+While the `TodoApp` component doesn't need them anymore, they would be used in a connected `TodoItem` and connected `TodoList` component.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~